Jelmerro/carafe/README.md

 ## Simple usage, get going fast

-There are two example provided here, both of which assume you have the setup stored inside the `~/Downloads` folder.
+There are two examples provided here, both of which assume you have the setup stored inside the `~/Downloads` folder.
 It's recommended to read both examples before starting, to get a good idea of the different ways to configure carafe.